kd2org/picodav/README.md

 ### Other notes

+#### Using the web-server auth instead PicoDAV auth

-If you don't want to use the included users feature, you can also restrict access by using a [`.htpasswd` Apache file](https://www.cyberciti.biz/faq/create-update-user-authentication-files/).
+If you don't want to use the provided auth (users and passwords) feature, you can also restrict access by using a [`.htpasswd` Apache file](https://www.cyberciti.biz/faq/create-update-user-authentication-files/), or any other mean provided by your web server.

+If you do this, you might want to uncomment the two commented `RewriteCond` lines in `.htaccess`, this way all downloads of files will happen directly from the web server, and not going through PHP, making things a bit faster.

+#### Security

 For security purposes, the WebDAV server will not allow to read or delete UNIX hidden files (with the file name beginning with a dot, eg. `.htaccess` etc.).

 Access to PHP files is also disabled for the same reasons.

+### Other web servers than Apache

+This is designed to work best with Apache web servers.
+If you are using another web server, you'll have to adapt the rules described in `.htaccess` to your own server.

 ## Dependencies